-FACT CHECK: Trump Says 'A Lot Of Wall Has Been Built' As He Demands More Be Added
+FACT CHECK: Trump Says 'A Lot Of Wall Has Been Built' As He Demands We Build More

-In an uncommonly contentious public exchange in the Oval Office with House and Senate Democratic leaders on Tuesday, President Trump made several remarks about the Southern border with Mexico, justifying his demand for billions of dollars to build a wall to restrict illegal immigration.
+In an uncommonly contentious public exchange in the Oval Office with House and Senate Democratic leaders, President Trump made several remarks about the southern border with Mexico justifying his demand for billions of dollars to build a wall to restrict illegal immigration.

 Trump said: